Tuesday, June 27, 2017

 A Christian Examination Of The LGBTQ Flag

-The foundation of the Gay Pride Movement is self-exaltation.
+The foundation of the gay pride movement is self-exaltation.
 This has manifested itself through wild parades, festivals, clownish apparel, and rainbow imagery on public business signs or logos.
 Furthermore, the most radical members of the LGBTQ community have literally fought to silence all forms of disagreement, even if objections are established on scientific or philosophical grounds.
 Dissenters are called haters, bigots, and even accused of having phobias.
 This, ironically, puts on display the name-caller's own hatred and phobia of traditional morality.

 Friday, June 23, 2017